hestabroo/website/_posts/2025-08-26-spotifywrapped.md

   <summary>Full code for nerds</summary>
   I don't need to bore you with the basics of finding top artists/tracks.
 Only interesting thing here was the identification of a "peak listening window".
 A bit arbitrarily, I defined this to be the smallest possible window containing at least 50% of the artist's playtime.<br><br>

   At first I tried to do this by iteratively "shrinking" the full date, dropping the lowest-volume end - but this greedy logic got hung up on local peaks.
-I ended up looping through each possible window start point and extending *outwards* until 50% was captured, and finding the best (smallest) window that achieved this:
+I ended up looping through each possible window start point and extending <em>outwards</em> until 50% was captured, and finding the best (smallest) window that achieved this:

   {% highlight python %}
   #find the smallest possible window containing x% of play time